Inference on Counterfactual Distributions: Inference Theory for Counterfactual Analysis under General Conditions

-A convenient and computationally attractive approach for performing inference on func\-tion-valued parameters is to use Kolmogorov-Smirnov type procedures.
-Some complications arise in our case because the limit processes are non-pivotal, as their covariance functions depend on unknown, though estimable, nuisance parameters.\footnote{Similar non-pivotality issues arise in a variety of goodness-of-fit problems studied by Durbin and others, and are referred to as the Durbin problem by Koenker and Xiao (2002). } A practical and valid way to deal with non-pivotality is to use resampling and related simulation methods.
-An attractive feature of our theoretical analysis is that validity of resampling and simulation methods follows from the Hadamard differentiability of the policy functionals with respect to the underlying conditional functions.
-Indeed, given that bootstrap and other methods can consistently estimate the limit laws of the estimators of the conditional distribution and quantile functions, they also consistently estimate the limit laws of our policy estimators.
-This convenient result follows from preservation of validity of bootstrap and other resampling methods for estimating laws of Hadamard differentiable functionals; see more on this in Lemma \ref{lemma:delta-method-bootstrap} in Appendix A.
+As we discussed in Section 3.3, Kolmogorov-Smirnov type procedures offer a convenient and computationally attractive approach for performing inference on function-valued parameters using functional central limit theorems.
+A complication in our case is that the limit processes in (\ref {eq:marg_process_df})--(\ref{eq:marg_process_diff_func}) are non-pivotal, as their covariance functions depend on unknown, though estimable, nuisance parameters.\footnote{ Similar non-pivotality issues arise in a variety of goodness-of-fit problems studied by Durbin and others, and are referred to as the Durbin problem by Koenker and Xiao (2002).} We deal with this non-pivotality by using resampling and simulation methods.
+An attractive result shown as part of our theoretical analysis is that the counterfactual operator is Hadamard differentiable with respect to the underlying conditional and covariate distributions.
+As a result, if bootstrap or any other method consistently estimates the limit laws of the estimators of the conditional and covariate distributions, it also consistently estimates the limit laws of the estimators of the counterfactual distributions and their smooth functionals.
+This convenient result follows from the functional delta method for bootstrap of Hadamard differentiable functionals.